MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 -to make a container sleep for a certain duration docker run --rm -ti ubuntu sleep 5
- **docker run -ti bash -c "sleep 3; echo all done" -running stuff in detached mode docker run -d -ti ubuntu bash
+ **docker run -ti bash -c "sleep 3; echo all done"
+1. running stuff in detached mode docker run -d -ti ubuntu bash
--running stuff to be attached to the Terminal docker attach “name of the container”
+2. running stuff to be attached to the Terminal docker attach “name of the container”
--detach but keep container running
+3.detach but keep container running
 Ctrl + p, Ctrl + q
--container is running, but you want to add another process to the running container docker exec -ti  nervous_zhukovsky bash
+4. container is running, but you want to add another process to the running container docker exec -ti  nervous_zhukovsky bash
--to log container output
+5. to log container output
  docker logs “container_name”
--To kill a container
+6. To kill a container
  docker kill “container-name”
--to remove a container
+7. to remove a container
  docker rm “container_name”

 NB:To limit memory that a container can take